 Building an effective relationship with your mentor/advisor CC 309/310

-Dr. Jon-Paul (JP) Bingham, Assistant Professor, Molecular Biosciences and Bioengineering and the 2017 recipient of the Peter V. Garrod Distinguished Graduate Mentoring Award
+Dr. Jon-Paul (JP) Bingham, Associate Professor, Molecular Biosciences and Bioengineering and the 2017 recipient of the Peter V. Garrod Distinguished Graduate Mentoring Award

 Your faculty mentor or advisor will be a key part of your success in your graduate program and future pathway.
 Learn strategies on how to make the most of this important relationship.